Improving safety at the Glenfield Road and Roberts Road intersection in Glenfield.

 • Construct new kerb buildouts and footpaths outside #329 and #333 Glenfield Road.

-• Add a speed hump on the service lane near #329 and #339 Glenfield Road.
+• Add two new speed humps on the service lane - one outside #329 and one outside #339 Glenfield Road.

 • Relocate the bus stop and shelter from outside #325 Glenfield Road to #329 Glenfield Road.